Joe1350/phase-2-project-cook-book/README.md

     - json-server documents can be viewed at https://www.npmjs.com/package/json-server
 - in the first terminal, type json-server --watch db.json --port 3001 and press enter
 - in the second terminal, type npm start and press enter
-- you can now view my web application
+- the page will open in your default browser, and you can now view my web application

 ## Support